SketchyXenon/nexus-gate-web/ARCHITECTURE-SECURITY.md

 - Each device has an Ed25519 keypair (private in IndexedDB, public registered with server)
 - Scan certificates bind the QR token to the device + timestamp + nonce
 - Server validates token HMAC against the certificate's `scannedAt` (not sync time)
-- Enables offline sync: a scan made at 9 AM that syncs at 2 PM is still valid
+- Enables offline sync: a scan made in a WiFi dead zone is still valid if synced within 15 minutes (token HMAC validated against `scannedAt`, not sync time)

 ### Tier 2: Multi-Frame Liveness
 - QR refreshes at 2 FPS (every 500ms) with sub-frame-specific HMACs